Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Case Studies

 This problem can be represented as a graph by using a subgraph for the planning-level containing the variables $x_p$ and $|W_o|$ subgraphs for the operations-level (one for each operations subperiod), each with variables $x_w, w \in W_o$.
 This approach results in \eqref{eq:CEM_link_cons} being stored on edges connecting each operations-level subgraph and the planning-level subgraph.
 Importantly, the policy constraints \eqref{eq:CEM_policy_cons} form a hyper edge between all the operations-level subgraphs, meaning we do not form the tree structure required for gBD.
 To address this, budgeting variables $q_{p, w}, w \in W_o$ are added to the planning-level to capture the policy constraints for each operations sub-period; then, \eqref{eq:CEM_policy_cons} is replaced by $\sum_{w \in W_o} q_{p,w} \le d$ which is stored on the planning-level subgraph, and the constraint $Q_w x_w \le q_{p,w}, w \in W_o$ are added to the edges between each operations-level subgraph and the planning-level subgraph.
 This approach is similar to the lifting procedure shown in Figure \ref{fig:lifting} and was implemented in previous works with {\tt GenX.jl} \cite{jacobson2024computationally,pecci2024regularized}.
 The resulting graph structure can be seen in Figure \ref{fig:CS2_graph}, where the planning-level subgraph, $\mg_1$, contained 86 variables (the complicating variables) and each operations subgraph contained 12,626 variables.
 Here, we will set the planning-level subgraph $\mg_1$ as the root subgraph $\mg_r$, as this results in a two-level tree where the second stage is fully parallelizable (see \cite{jacobson2024computationally}.
 Note however that, for the gBD algorithm, we could set any of the subgraphs as the root subgraph.

 The problem modeled as a graph was solved in {\tt PlasmoBenders.jl} using the gBD algorithm outlined in Algorithm \ref{alg:graph_NBD}.
-We set $\mg_1$ as the root subgraph, $\mg_r$, which results in two stages.
+The planning level and each operational subproblem were each represented as a node and initially placed on separate subgraphs.
+We set $\mg_1$ (containing the planning problem node) as the root subgraph (i.e., $\mg_r = \mg_1$) which results in two stages with multiple subproblems in the second stage, allowing for the use of the multi-cut approach.
 The convergence tolerance was set to $1 \times 10^{-4}$.
-We also solved the problem using multi-cuts and using a regularization scheme outlined by \cite{pecci2024regularized} and which is implemented generally for the graph-based problem within {\tt PlasmoBenders.jl} (see Supporting Information).
+We also solved using a regularization scheme outlined by \cite{pecci2024regularized} and which is implemented generally for the graph-based problem within {\tt PlasmoBenders.jl} (see Supporting Information).
 In addition, {\tt PlasmoBenders.jl} supports parallelizing the solution of each of the operations sub-periods to speed up overall solve time, and this functionality was used for this problem.
-The results can be seen in Figure \ref{fig:CS2_solutions}.
+Finally, as a third option, we solved the problem by placing two (the first and the last) of the operational subproblem nodes into a subgraph with the planning level node as shown in Figure \ref{fig:CS2_partitioned}.
+This results in a larger root problem, but one which is ``better informed'' by knowledge of some subproblems \cite{constante2025relaxation}.
+The results of these three approaches can be seen in Figure \ref{fig:CS2_solutions}.